puppetlabs/ezbake/README.md

 * In the `description` field of the deb metadata
 * In a file called `ezbake.manifest` that is included in the package (deployed to the same directory that the jar file is deployed to.)

+## Developing ezbake

+Here's a few quick notes if you are making changes to a configuration or ezbake itself and would like to test them.

+* The variables that need to be passed into `lein run stage` are located in the config's _project_.clj file and are book-ended by `{{{ }}}` characters.
+  So if you look at `configs/puppetserver/puppetserver.clj` you will see the variable `puppet-server-version` defined in a couple places where the project's version number is needed.
+At this time, all ezbake projects have some equivalent of this variable but some projects have more.
+* If you want to test changes to work in-progress, specify a snapshot version in the project's version string, otherwise running the `rake pl:jenkins:uber_build` command could possibly overwrite a previously released package to a storage server somewhere.
+* The output of the `rake pl:jenkins:uber_build` command will display a couple of URL's near the end of its output.
+The first one will tell you where to go to view the Jenkins job which is building packages for you.
+The second URL will tell you where to go to retrieve your packages when they are built.
+* If you don't want to manually browse to the newly built packages, you can retrieve them with the rake command `rake pl:jenkins:retrieve`